-Materials: two-inch pieces of different colored yarn or elastic hair ties (100 total: 5-10 colors; 10-20 pieces of each); containers or signs labeled with each of the colors used (for collecting samples after each round); optional: Color Hunt and Peck Data Chart.
+Materials: two-inch pieces of different colored yarn or elastic hair ties (5-10 colors, 10-20 pieces of each to make 100 total); containers or signs labeled with each of the colors used (for collecting samples after each round); optional: Color Hunt and Peck Data chart.

 WHERE IN THE WILD?